-Believe it or not, some hotels do not have casinos and you can find myriads of places to be alone together in a beautiful setting.
+Believe it or not, some hotels do not have casinos and you can find myriad places to be alone together in a beautiful setting.
 Sensational shows, sparkling casinos, gourmet restaurants and an endless number of other activities await.
-You can “travel the world”— climb the “Eiffel Tower for a panoramic view, take a gondola ride on a Venetian canal, or hop a boat for a trip along the Nile.
-Just off the world famous Strip, you can explore the great outdoors together, see beautiful desertscapes, go climbing at Red Rock Canyon, marvel at ancient Indian cave drawings, or play golf on your choice of challenging championship courses.
+You can "travel the world"— climb the "Eiffel Tower" for a panoramic view, take a gondola ride on a Venetian canal, or hop a boat for a trip along the Nile.
+Just off the world famous Strip, you can explore the great outdoors together, see beautiful desertscapes, go climbing at Red Rock Canyon, marvel at ancient native Indian cave drawings, or play golf on your choice of challenging championship courses.
 Every moment you share has a special sparkle here.

 - SEE A SHOW: Every kind of entertainment you can imagine is here.
 Nightly shows are world famous.
 Singers, comedians, performing animals, circuses and other phenomena are all part of the fun.
 Cirque du Soleil's "O" water show never fails to amaze.

 - TRY YOUR LUCK: You're surrounded by casinos.
 The scene itself is fascinating!
 Make a modest bet on your favorite game.
 You'll feel the thrill whether you win or lose.
+Just be sure to set a strict budget for gambling losses beforehand!

 - DINE GOURMET: Some of the world's greatest chefs are here.
 Take advantage of it and linger over a delicious dinner for two in one of the finest restaurants.